Rab1na12/cloudsimple-azure-docs/CloudSimpleVM/cs-vm-size.md

-Open the Size page to change the capacity of the VM.
+Open this page to change the capacity of the VM.

 Specify any of the following, and click **Save**.